-- This grant round provides \$30 million in funding drawn from a combination of the fiscal year 2015 appropriations and the 2014 Farm Bill, plus carryover from 2014.
+This grant round provides up to \$44 million in funding drawn from a combination of fiscal year 2016 appropriations and 2014 Farm Bill funding.

-- Maximum award per project:

-- Planning grant: \$75,000

-- Working capital grant: \$250,000

-- Maximum grant length: 3 years.

-Work on project must begin within 90 days of award.

-- Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment

-- Cash and/or in-kind matching funds are required (see "match" section)

-- USDA's Rural Business

-Cooperative Service administers

-the program and grant

-applications are first screened

-through each state's USDA
+- Maximum award per project: planning grant, \$75,000; working capital grant, \$250,000 - Maximum grant length: 3 years.
+Work on project must begin within 90 days of award - Grant funds may not be used for repair, acquisition, or construction of a building or facility or to purchase, rent or install fixed equipment - Cash and/or in-kind matching funds are required (see "match" section) - USDA's Rural Business Cooperative Service administers the program and grant applications are first screened through each state's USDA Rural Development Office

-Rural Development Office.